-At the time of signing, the global COVID-19 pandemic is ongoing and the Company continues to review its operations, sales and expenditure on an ongoing and regular basis.
-In light of this, some of the plans for 2021 and beyond which are outlined in this Strategic report, the Directors' report and other areas of these reports and financial statements may be altered or reversed.
+At the time of signing, raw material, energy and shipping prices remain elevated but are starting to show signs of abating.
+The Company continues to review its operations, sales and expenditure on an ongoing and regular basis and some of the plans for 2023 and beyond which are outlined in this Strategic report, the Directors' report and other areas of these reports and financial statements may be altered or reversed.
 Any such changes will be made with the Company's long-term success in mind, taking into account stakeholders and factors as described above.

-We again thank all of our stakeholders for their continued support during this unprecedented time.
+We again thank all of our stakeholders for their continued support.